About the University

 Newest Additions

-New Frontiers Agricultural Hall is a $115.2 million, 184,000 square-foot building that will house the Ferguson College of Agriculture.
-The new home will be ready for the fall 2024 semester and strengthen OSU Agriculture’s research, teaching and Extension missions while addressing two key challenges: attracting and retaining scientific leaders and equipping collaborative teams with state-of-the-art laboratory and field facilities.
-It will redefine what is possible for faculty, students and the industries and communities that depend on their research.
-It will prioritize experiential teaching, flexible research and a strong sense of community through strategically designed spaces.
+Agricultural Hall is a $115.2 million, 184,000 square-foot building that houses the Ferguson College of Agriculture.
+The new home was occupied in the fall 2024 semester and strengthened OSU Agriculture’s research, teaching and Extension missions while addressing two key challenges: attracting and retaining scientific leaders and equipping collaborative teams with state-of-the-art laboratory and field facilities.
+It has redefined what is possible for faculty, students and the industries and communities that depend on their research.
+It has prioritized experiential teaching, flexible research and a strong sense of community through strategically designed spaces.
 There will be expanded space and presence for student organizations, including the Student Success Center, which coordinates on-campus career fairs and other activities with more than 60 student organizations.
-The facility is being created with modern teaching methods in mind, utilizing flexible lab spaces to serve multiple disciplines.
-It will change and modernize how research is conducted and how scientific subjects are taught.
-Featuring numerous interactive classrooms to harness students’ energy and the excitement of innovation, the New Frontiers Agricultural Hall will be a space that fosters learning and collaboration.
+The facility was created with modern teaching methods in mind, utilizing flexible lab spaces to serve multiple disciplines.
+It has changed and modernized how research is conducted and how scientific subjects are taught.
+Featuring numerous interactive classrooms to harness students’ energy and the excitement of innovation, Agricultural Hall is a space that fosters learning and collaboration.

-Construction for the $22 million Central Market Place started in April 2023 and is scheduled to open in fall 2024.
-This new 31,000-square-foot facility will have the capacity to house nearly 300 guests and will feature food concepts in Byte, Caribou Coffee, 405 Deli and 1890 Market all in a modern, open seating atmosphere that includes a covered patio area with views of campus activities.
-Byte will be a unique “ghost kitchen" concept that will serve a rotating menu of diverse offerings.
+The $22 million Central Market Place opened in fall 2024.
+This new 31,000-square-foot facility has the capacity to house nearly 300 guests and features food concepts in Byte, Caribou Coffee, 405 Deli and 1890 Market, all in a modern, open seating atmosphere that includes a covered patio area with views of campus activities.
+Byte includes a “ghost kitchen" concept that serves a rotating menu of diverse offerings.
 This can be thought of as a virtual restaurant operating as a digital storefront.
 The guest places their order via an app or kiosk and the food is prepared in the back of the house and delivered through a locker-style system.
-Caribou Coffee will be just like its counterpart in the Student Union.
-405 Deli made its campus debut in the Kerr-Drummond dining complex during the fall 2022 semester and will transition over to Central Market Place.
-This self-branded sandwich concept offers a Stillwater-inspired menu consisting of gourmet sandwiches and salads.
-The 1890 Market is a rebranding of OSU’s largest on-campus convenience store currently operating in Kerr-Drummond — Twenty Something.
-As with all University Dining Services campus convenience stores, the 1890 Market will house a selection of groceries, grab-and-go items, snacks and necessities.
-This convenience store will have increased shopping space providing an expansive selection of products.
+Caribou Coffee is like its counterpart in the Student Union.
+405 Deli, a self-branded sandwich concept, offers a Stillwater-inspired menu consisting of gourmet sandwiches and salads.
+The 1890 Market is a rebranding of OSU’s largest on-campus convenience store, previously operating in Kerr-Drummond.
+As with all University Dining Services campus convenience stores, the 1890 Market houses a selection of groceries, grab-and-go items, snacks and necessities.
+This convenience store has increased shopping space providing an expansive selection of products.

 The new $100 million Human Performance and Nutrition Research Institute (HPNRI) will be constructed on the Stillwater campus and will develop preventative therapeutic strategies to combat obesity and chronic diseases.
 The institute will be the first of its kind — a university-based center focused on human performance and nutrition science for optimizing health and performance.
 The institute will leverage research and expertise from several departments and colleges across the OSU system, including the College of Education and Human Sciences, Ferguson College of Agriculture, the College of Engineering, Architecture and Technology, Robert M. Kerr Food and Agriculture Products Center, College of Osteopathic Medicine and more.

-The new Transportation Operation Facility will be a $16 million replacement facility for the existing facility at the northeast corner of Farm Road and Western.
-The new facility, which will be funded by grants, will be located on Lakeview Road next to the Clean Energy Fuel station.
+The new Transportation Operation Facility will be a $16 million replacement facility for the existing Motor Pool at the northeast corner of Farm Road and Western.
+The new facility, which is being funded by grants, will be located on Lakeview Road next to the Clean Energy Fuel station.
 The facility will make it possible to service all OSU vehicles with 12 large service bays, bus and vehicle automatic wash bays, space for fleet vehicle rentals, a fueling station and offices.
-The project was bid in the spring of 2024 and completed in the fall of 2025.
+The project will be completed in the fall of 2025.

 Research

 As a land-grant university, Oklahoma State University is a leader in research of all kinds with the facilities to make that possible.
 ENDEAVOR opened in fall 2018.
 The 72,000-square-foot lab in the College of Engineering, Architecture and Technology is the only one of its kind in the U.S. and is dedicated to immersive undergraduate learning experiences.
 It’s the glass-and-steel embodiment of a new era in undergraduate engineering learning, where walls no longer exist between disciplines, and individual expertise is melded into interdisciplinary teams.
-Donors paid for more than half of the $35 million cost to build it, and students changed their fees to ensure it would be staffed, accessible and open for their innovations.
+Donors paid for more than half of the $35 million cost to build it.

 The impressive Henry Bellmon Research Center opened in 2010.
 The $70 million building, the largest project in the state’s Capitol Bond Program, provides state-of-the-art laboratory space for a wide range of disciplines and encourages collaborative research.
 In spring 2015, OSU opened the Bert Cooper Engineering Laboratory for structures and materials engineering with new geothermal systems for energy efficiency.